dagraham/tklr-dgraham/README.md

 | 10 13:30 z CET  | 2025-11-10 07:30 EST | Mon, Nov 10 2025 07:30 EST |
 | 10 20h z none   | 2025-11-23 20:00     | Mon, Nov 10 2025 20:00     |

 Datetimes entered with "z none" and dates are _naive_ - have no timezone information.
 Datetimes entered with "z TIMEZONE" are interpreted as _aware_ datetimes in TIMEZONE.
 Datetimes without a "z" entry are also interpreted as _aware_ but in the timezone of the user's computer.
 Aware datetimes are always reported using the timezone of the user's computer, wherever it might be.
 Times can be entered using the suffix of either a/p or am/pm for AM/PM times or h for 24-hour times.
-Times are reported using the preference of the user, here as 24-times.
+Times are reported using the preference of the user, here as 24-hour times.

 Why would you want to use a "z" in specifying a time?
 Suppose a colleague in Europe at asked you to call Friday at 18:00 CET time.
 Then setting "@s fri 18h z CET" will schedule your reminder for the correct time to call wherever you might be.
 In the US/Eastern timezone, this would be "Fri, Nov 12 2025 12:00 EST".
 As a second example, suppose you want to take a daily medication at 4pm in whatever timezone you happen to be.
 Then you will want to schedule the reminder for "@s 4p z none".